-Be sure to have regular maintenance completed - You’ll use less fuel if you keep your vehicle tuned up.
+The first of our fuel saving tips is to keep your truck maintenance up to date.
+You’ll use less fuel if you keep your vehicle tuned up.
 Don’t forget about your vehicle’s wheel alignment either, you won’t be able to maximize your gas mileage if the truck isn’t driving straight.

 RELATED: Do You Need A Food Truck Tune Up

 Don’t be a lead foot

 As a rule of thumb, each mph above 55 reduces fuel efficiency by 0.1 mph.
 Not only will you save fuel and improve safety, but you will also avoid having to pay those pesky speeding tickets.

 Improve your driving habits

 An estimated 30% of fuel costs are determined by engine and truck speed.
 Both of these areas are controlled by the driver.
 Continually revving and braking your truck will lower your gas mileage.
 One way to do this is to use the cruise control (if the vehicle has one installed) on the highway to help maintain a constant speed.
 Remember you are not in a drag race, there is no need to drive like a speed demon while you are on the roads.

 Maintain the correct inflation pressure.
 Although President Obama was mocked for this suggestion during his ’08 campaign, it is still one of our solid fuel saving tips you should heed.

 This may sound obvious but it doesn’t always happen.
 Go to Google Maps and plan your route for the day.
 If you can, plan to avoid congested, high-traffic areas (not high foot-traffic) that continually are filled with traffic snarls and stop-and-go driving.